- Widespread fine pink rash caused by Roseola virus

 - A doctor has told you that your child probably has Roseola or

-- Rash occurs after several days of fever, but fever gone now
+- Rash occurs after several days of fever.
+Fever gone now and your child feels fine.

 Symptoms of Roseola